 We have implemented two interfaces for different types of middleboxes in OPENSDWN: 1) a stateful firewall and 2) an interface for deep packet inspection.
 The former targets firewall handling within the Linux Kernel.
-Moreover, we have implemented two versions of the stateful firewall vMB: 1) the first one uses wrappers of the iptables and conntrack user-space tools and 2) the other one uses the python-iptables and pynetfilter conntrack libraries to communicate with the Linux kernel netfilter modules.
+Moreover, we have implemented two versions of the stateful firewall vMB: 1) the first one uses wrappers of the iptables and conntrack user-space tools and 2) the other one uses the python-iptables and pynetfilter_conntrack libraries to communicate with the Linux kernel netfilter modules.
 For the latter, we had to extend the libraries to support insertion of new entries to the connection tracking table, and to monitor changes inside the connection tracking table for event generation.
 Specifically, the latter brings a significant performance improvement: e.g., a state insertion call of 10000 entries is almost 70 times faster over the former interface.
 However, the former brings advantages for simpler extensibility for non-time critical parts of the firewall handling.
-The connection tracking table inside the kernel space keeps track of all traffic passing through the firewall in both directions, and represents the internal traffic-dependent state.
+The connection tracking table inside the kernel keeps track of all traffic passing the firewall in both directions, and represents the internal traffic-dependent state.
 For each connection or flow, the number of bytes and packets sent in each direction is recorded.
 This serves as the statistics state of the middlebox.

 Moreover, the SDN control plane needs to react to events such as threats like DoS attacks or load changes within the network.
 To this end, the MB agent implements a publish/subscribe system together with the controller.
 Our Bro IDS and stateful firewall abstraction implement an interface to receive events at the controller, e.g., if someone scans the network.
 In the case of the stateful firewall, events must be generated whenever something changes in the connection tracking table.
-The agent leverages the pynetfilter conntrack API to filter events that match a subscription from the controller.
-Specifically, the agent offers a list of parameters that can be used to create an event mask.
-The controller can request this information through the Event_List_Req message.
-For each event mask, the agent creates a filter and an event ID.
-In this way, the controller can deactivate notifications it is no longer interested in, according to the ID.
-An Event message is sent every time a change occurs in the internal state of the MB.
+The agent leverages the pynetfilter_conntrack API to filter events that match a subscription from the controller.